 - Some Tavern Tiers do not offer many synergies for some strategies

 - It is easier to pick up specific minions at lower Tavern Tiers

 On the other hand, there are some reasons to upgrade your Tavern prematurely.
 The most important of which is if you have an upgraded minion of your hand as playing the minion will always allow you to Discover a minion from the next Tavern Tier.
 This means that upgrading in the same turn you play the minion will essentially offer you a card from 2 Tiers higher.

 Combining 3 of the same minion is an essential practice in Hearthstone Battlegrounds if you wish to be successful.
 Doing so will not only give you a stronger minion, but also allow you to Discover a minion from your next Tavern Tier.

 Minions will always be instantly combined when you purchase your 3rd copy, regardless of whether they are in your hand or in play.
 Additionally, the new minion will retain any buffs placed on the first 2 minions.
-You should therefore always make sure to play the first 2 copies if there are passive buffs like Pack Leader or Mama Bear available before you purchase your 3rd copy.
+You should therefore always make sure to play the first 2 copies if there are passive buffs likeor available before you purchase your 3rd copy.

 After you have combined a minion, when you choose to play a minion is also a very important decision.
 This is due to the minion giving a card to Discover a higher Tier minion based on the Tier you are at when the cards is played, and not when it is initially combined.
 You should therefore consider holding onto a combined card if you can survive a round without it and plan on upgrading your Tavern Tier in the near future.